flybywiresim/fbw-userguide/docs/pilots-corner/a380x/a380x-beginner-guide/03_preparing-fms.md

     * (Optionally) Click the `ALTN` field so a blue typing cursor appears in the field.
     * (Optionally) Using your keyboard, type `EDDL` and press the `ENTER` key.

-    This will set up the FMS for a flight from Munich to Frankfurt with the alternate airport set to Leipzig.
+    This will set up the FMS for a flight from Munich to Frankfurt with the alternate airport set to Duesseldorf.

     ^^Cost Index^^